 Rigging for Trout fishing – Developing an understanding of fly fishing equipment and the rigging of terminal tackle to imitate aquatic insects in critical for a fly fisher to be successful.
 Rigging will include the learning of each of the tools of fly fishing, including rod, reel, fly line, leaders and the necessary knot tying skills to put it all together.
 Various sessions will be solely focused on these subjects and skills development.

 Aquatic insects and wildlife in the riverine environment – Success as a fly fisherman is dependent on a good understanding aquatic wildlife and insects.
 We seek to catch trout with an artificial imitation of their food – aquatic insects.
 The program will give the student a science-lite, working understanding of both, with the emphasis on fly fishing.
 Proper handling of trout while fishing with an emphasis on preserving healthy fish will be taught.
 Students will learn the proper etiquette that fishermen must show toward each other to ensure a good experience for everyone on the water.
 The program will help the student develop an appreciation for the importance of a healthy natural environment to supporting healthy fisheries.
 This comes in the form of knowing what the human impact, both locally and globally have on the health of a stream and its surrounding environment.
 The Pecos River has many examples of poor and excellent stewardship.
-The program will expose the students to both, and will give them a first hand opportunity to have an impact on the stream the flows through their village.
+The program will expose the students to both, and will give them a first hand opportunity to have an impact on the stream that flows through their village.